ChristosMaragkos/DataFixerSharper/README.md

 ## Codec Types
 A few implementations of `ICodec` allow you to seamlessly serialize even complex classes.

-For example, `RecordCodecBuilder` is likely to be your best friend as it lets you map fields to getters and constructor parameters, and having the Codec resolve them for you.
+For example, `RecordCodecBuilder` is likely to be your best friend as it lets you map fields to getters and constructor parameters, having the Codec resolve them for you.

 Syntax:
 ```csharp